Why did you change your name from the Massage Therapy College of Manitoba?

-While we don’t have any pre-requisites per se, we are currently developing an Online Medical Terminology and Intro to Human Anatomy & Physiology course that will prepare you for your Freshman semester.
+While we don’t have any pre-requisites per se, we are currently offering an Online Medical Terminology and Intro to Human Anatomy & Physiology course that will prepare you for your Freshman semester.
 While a High School diploma or post secondary education is preferred, we are happy to consider mature students as well.
 If you are unsure your qualifications have adequately prepared you for this program, please give us a call to discuss your situation specifically.

 If you’re currently in High School and making decisions about what courses to take, we recommend that you take Grade 11 Biology, which focuses on Human Biology.